JustFiesta/ansible-course/README.md

 ## Serice handlers

 Listeners for service config change.
+If change is made - service action is performed.
+Othervise service action is skipped